Primary/Bristol: St John's CE VC Primary School

-The redevelopment of St John’s CE VC Primary School is part of Bristol City Council’s involvement in the Primary Capital Programme (PCP), a programme of school development that will renew at least half of all primary schools in England by 2022/23.
+The redevelopment of St John’s CE VC Primary School is part of Bristol City Council’s Primary/Bristol series of artist commissions for primary schools commissioned as part of the Primary Capital Education Programme.
 As part of the development, London and Amsterdam based artist Johann Arens was commissioned by project curators Arnolfini in spring 2013 to develop an art work for the school working closely with pupils, teaching staff and Head Teacher Justin Hoye.

 Johann Arens makes work that employs the language of both sculpture and film, setting in motion a direct comparison between visual culture and actual social space.
 He merges elements of a seemingly incongruous nature; domestic interiors alternate with stylised film props; institutional and scientific work environments transition into exhibition facilities and found memorabilia is reconstructed in computer-generated landscapes.
 The arrangements function as a systematic analysis of the mechanisms of spatial transformation, the rhetoric of museum display and audience behaviour at large.
 Through a body of work produced in different material and media, visual artefacts are framed in a non-hierarchical order; the object is not approached as a monument but as a public situation.